LDS Basics:

 Get your own free copy of the Book of Mormon (or a King James Bible) by calling 1-800-332-5588.
 (You can have it mailed to you or delivered by missionaries - with no obligation of any kind.)

 The Book of Mormon, like the Bible, contains a record of God's dealings with a part of the House of Israel.
-It contains prophecies of Christ and also reveals how Christ, after His resurrection and ascension into heaven, later ministered to those who had waited for Him in the New World.
+It contains prophecies regarding Christ and also reveals how Christ, after His resurrection and ascension, later ministered to those who had waited for Him in the New World.
 The Book of Mormon was anciently abridged by a prophet named Mormon and was engraved on gold plates, to preserve the sacred writings for a future time.

 Joseph Smith received the divine commission to translate the gold plates through the power of God.
 The translation was published in 1830 as a volume of scripture, a sacred record.
 If he were a fraud, the Book of Mormon would be a ridiculous forgery, a silly 500-page witness to the stupidity of the unlearned Joseph Smith.
 The Book of Mormon is offered as the most tangible and easiest test of the mission of Joseph Smith: he was either a forger and a con-man of the worst degree, or a prophet of God.
 The Church has no foundation at all if the Book of Mormon is anything other than an authentic ancient document and the word of God.